Earth’s last remaining hunter-gatherers

 (a picture taken from a helicopter the Sentinelese tried to attack as it flew over)

 They make stone spears and arrows which they use to attack anyone who comes close enough, which usually only happens by accident.
 Every now and then someone will go to the island to spread the word of their religion, only to be instantly met with aggression.
-Several people have died there, and anyone unlucky enough to wash up on the shores of sentinel island will never leave again.
+Several people have died there, and anyone unlucky enough to wash up on the shores of Sentinel Island will never leave again.